PabloThePilot/PabloThePilot.Github.IO/README.md

 ## If the FAA Books are the eggs, milk, flour and water; The online ground school is the delicious pancakes.

 Having gone through Gleim and Kings Schools while doing my own PPL, and later having discovered Sporty's and Pilot Institute, I highly recomend Sporty's at this time.
-You are of course free to choose any online ground school you like. <a href="https://www.sportys.com/learn-to-fly/private-pilot-learn-to-fly-course.html" target="_blank">Sporty's Learn To Fly</a>  :https://www.sportys.com/learn-to-fly/private-pilot-learn-to-fly-course.html
+Respecting that "there are as many ways to becomme a pilot as there are pilots flying" you are of course free to choose any online ground school you like. <a href="https://www.sportys.com/learn-to-fly/private-pilot-learn-to-fly-course.html" target="_blank">Sporty's Learn To Fly</a>  :https://www.sportys.com/learn-to-fly/private-pilot-learn-to-fly-course.html

 Do I need an online ground school?
 Short answer - Yes!